 Students with T-SHIP who need follow-up care after an emergency room visit must visit the Health Center to obtain a referral before receiving follow-up care in the community.

-When is a Health Center or CAPS referral not necessary?
+When is a Health Center or Counseling Center referral not necessary?
 Learn more about treatment and referrals on our frequently asked questions page and our referral coordination page.